yzr456/tp/docs/UserGuide.md

 Format: `free DURATION`

 * Finds the **earliest** free session of the specified `DURATION`.
-* `DURATION` refers to any integer between 1 - 14 hours given that valid session times are from 0800 - 2200 daily
+* `DURATION` refers to any integer between 1 - 14 hours given that valid session times are from 0800 - 2200 daily.
-* This implementation of free will greedily find the earliest free time slot that meets the minimum duration
+* This implementation of free will greedily find the earliest free time slot that meets the minimum duration.

 Examples:
 _These are independent examples assuming that 1.
 The person we are trying to add sessions to exists 2.
-There are currently no sessions in the address book_
+There are currently no sessions in the address book._
 * `addsession 1 d/MON s/0800 e/1100`, `addsession 1 d/MON s/1600 e/1800` followed by `free 4` returns `MONDAY 11:00`
 * `addsession 1 d/MON s/0800 e/1100`, `addsession 1 d/TUE s/1600 e/1800` followed by `free 12` returns `WEDNESDAY 08:00`